The anime golden era was a time where everything was perfect.

 Madhouse Studios is known for creating:

-And the type of anime that make you think, feel, or leave a lasting impression.
-And
+And the type of anime that makes you think, feel, or leave a lasting impression.
+And Death Note is a legit example of that

 3. Naruto

-It’s always part of the anime conversation, even if people focus on the older shows (and not Boruto).
+Naruto has always been part of the anime conversation, even if people focus on the older shows (and not Boruto).

 The last golden era of anime had some killer anime in the limelight, and Naruto was one of them.
 Hate it or love it.